puranjayjain/youtube-dl-gui/.github/ISSUE_TEMPLATE.md

 - Escalate issues by making a reaction of :+1: at the first comment on the issue (the issue author's)
 - Be clear and try to open one issue for one problem at a time (open multiple issues if you have multiple problems :sob:)
 - @include the people :family: who are maintaining the repo or a feature to bring them to focus if there are excessive delays :alarm_clock:
+- Include the console logs from the app if there are any errors.